agama-project/agama/doc/pxe.md

 To boot from PXE, you just need to set the network card as the first booting device.
 Alternatively, you can enable the boot menu so you can decide how to boot your system manually.

-Now your virtual machine should be ready to boot from PXE and start Iguana/D-Installer.
-Once the system boots and the services are started, you should be able to access D-Installer with a browser on port 9090.
+Now your virtual machine should be ready to boot from PXE and start Iguana/Agama.
+Once the system boots and the services are started, you should be able to access Agama with a browser on port 9090.

 :warning: 4GB RAM is the minimum memory for the virtual machine and using less could affect the